 The following review was written prior to Dusmesh's management changeover in 2013.
-As a result, we no longer recommend this restaurant.

 With the closing of our favorite Indian restaurant, India Hyde Park, we've spent the last nine months dining at our runner-up favorite, Baba India.
 The food there is fine, but it's often too crowded and the service tends to suffer at times.
 There was something slightly more special about India Hyde Park that really captured our attention.
 We're happy to report that another Indian restaurant shares that ineffable quality.